-I was born a miracle; after being aborted at 20 weeks, I was then carried 4 days past full term.
-My ‘mother’ didn’t want me when she got pregnant, and to this day still doesn’t.
+I was born a miracle;.
+My ‘mother’ didn’t want me when she got pregnant.
 I didn’t have a fair chance at a good life, I did however have a fighting chance because I was born with a quality of triumph; resiliency.

 Throughout my life, I tried telling people about what was happening to me.
 I told people at my many schools, as well as my other parent and my grandmother; these people all did what they knew to do.
 Report.
 Little did they know a lot of the officials in the town I lived were regular customers of mine; therefore reporting only made things worse for me.
 The officials were ‘paid’ to make the case unfounded or disappear completely.
 Their payment?
 Time with me.

 This went on my entire life as a minor. *Not including the brief times when I was living with other family members.* I decided on my 18th birthday, to report one last time.
 To have hope in the system that failed me over and over.
 One.
 Last.
 Time.
 For myself, but mostly for my minor sisters in the home.
 Once again, reporting was a dead end.
 The restraining orders were dropped, no charges were filed, and the minors were left in the home.